wmak/Lethargic-Development/README.md

 _For the first run_

 1. "pip install Django==1.5.4"
-- "sudo apt-get install libpq-dev"
-- "sudo pip install psycopg2"
-- "Install postgresql"
+- Install mysql
-- "CREATE DATABASE CMSdb"
+- Create a new user called "djangouser" with password "bulbasaur"
+- Create a database in mysql called "CMSdb"
 - "cd CMSReScheduler"
+    - This directory should have a file called manage.py
 - "python manage.py runserver"

 _For future runs_